-Every year, we ask our friends and colleagues to take a picture with their favorite tree—or any tree—on Arbor Day.
+Every year, we ask our friends and colleagues to take a picture with their favorite tree—or any tree—to celebrate your love of forests.
 We hope you’ll join us this year, and let us know by using the #TreeSelfie hashtag.

 - Every member of the Paper and Packaging Board that manages forestland adheres to an independent, internationally recognized certification program that ensure forests habitats are sustainably stewarded and protected.

 - Privately owned, including family owned forests, provide more than 90% of paper products in the United States.

 - Family forest owners own approximately 38% of forestland in the United States.

 - Private forest owners plant about four million trees every day – or about five trees each year for every man, woman and child in America.

 - According to the EPA in 2018, paper and paperboard packaging accounted for 68.2% of all materials recovered for recycling.